 Brabeck, Friedrich Moritz, Baron (later Count) von (28 January 1742 [4 August 1738?]–8 January 1814) (died at 76 years old according to the Allgemeine Literatur-Zeitung 51 [March] 407): Connoisseur and art collector.
 Intended for the priesthood, studied at the Academy of Maria Theresia in Vienna and later became canon in Hildesheim and Paderborn.
 After acquiring a papal dispensation in 1785, he left the priesthood, married Anna Franziska Baroness von Weichs zur Wenne in 1788 (whom Caroline would also have met during her stay at Söder), and withdrew to his estate, Söder, where he dedicated himself exclusively to his extensive art collection, one that drew visitors from all over Europe.
 In the mid-nineteenth century, however, the collection was auctioned off by Count Andreas von Stolberg-Söder, to whom the entire Brabeck property had passed by way of marriage after the Brabeck family itself died out in 1818.
 Although Friedrich Moritz von Brabeck was quite cultured and possessed unquestionable taste, he could be imprudent in practical matters.
 Founded the Chalcographic Society in Dessau in 1795, which he intended to promote artistic taste in Germany and beyond (contacts were even made with America) through the copying and dissemination of high-quality art works.
 Luise Michaelis, her husband, and Madam Michaelis seem to have visited the gallery around Whitsun (early June) 1797, and Caroline and Wilhelm visited it in October 1800, shortly after Auguste’s death.
 (Portrait: 1797, engraving by Johann Gerhard Huck, after Anton Graff; in S. S. Roland, Tafelband Die Kupfer zu Söder [Leipzig 1799].)

-Brachmann, Louise (Luise) (1777–1822): Poet, inspired by Friedrich von Hardenberg in Wiessenfels, with whose sister, Sidonie, she enjoyed an extremely warm friendship.
+Brachmann, Louise (Luise) (1777–1822): Born in Rochlitz, lived from 1787 in Weißenfels.
+Poet, inspired by Friedrich von Hardenberg in Wiessenfels, with whose sister, Sidonie, she enjoyed an extremely warm friendship.
 Hardenberg introduced her to Schiller, who published several of her pieces in Die Horen and his Musen-Almanach (1798, 1799).
 Attempted suicide at twenty-three (7 September 1800; see letter 268a), and after Hardenberg, Sidonie, her sister, and her mother died in quick succession, her father took her on a trip to Weimar and Jena in 1803, where she became acquainted especially with Schiller, Johann Bernhard Vermehrens, and Christian Gottfried Schütz (the latter of whom later edited her poetry).
 After her father’s death she tried to make a living by writing, albeit not the poetry at which she was most talented.
-After subsequent disappointments, she committed suicide in the Saale River.
+After subsequent disappointments, she committed suicide in Halle in the Saale River.
 (Portrait by the Viennese Leopold Kupelwieser.)

 Brand, Thomas, 20th Baron Dacre (1774–1851): Son of a rich Englishman who returned with Georg Forster to Mainz after the latter’s trip to England in 1790; Brand was to learn German and familiarize himself with Kant in the original.
 From 1807 in Parliament (though only till May), later in the House of Lords.